kwendim/hello/README.md

-Payment System About to drop
+Payment application for Hello Cash